Noel-Schmidt/jukebox/README.md

 - [ ] Multi Server
 - [ ] Shards Manager*

-* = Should it make sense in the course of development.
+*=Should it make sense in the course of development.

 → Credits
 - None